Olivia-the-G/writeme.md/README.md

 ## Questions

-If you would like to inquire about anything in this project contact me here...
+If you would like to inquire about anything in this project **here is my contact information**

 - GitHub: [Olivia-the-G](https://github.com/Olivia-the-G)
 - Email Address: olivia.a.gowan@gmail.com